-- 13.1.
-JOINT OPERATIONS CENTRE (JOC) can be convened to address specific risk-mitigation issues during the post-disaster recovery and rehabilitation phase or the pre-disaster risk reduction and preparedness phase. - 13.2.
-Disaster Management will ensure that the JOC is convened and maintained to
+13.1.
+JOINT OPERATIONS CENTRE (JOC) can be convened to address specific risk-mitigation issues during the post-disaster recovery and rehabilitation phase or the pre-disaster risk reduction and preparedness phase.

-- 13.3.
+- 13.2.
+Disaster Management will ensure that the JOC is convened and maintained to address risk-specific disaster management for plans, such as plans aircraft emergencies, flooding, large fires, transport disasters, hazardous materials incidents or mass events.
+Policies, plans and procedures that address efficient incidentmanagement and inter-disciplinary cooperation during incidents are included in this category of plans.
+The input of specialist advisers in the various fields must be obtained on an ongoing basis. - 13.3.
 In the recovery and rehabilitation phase, the head of disaster management and disaster management coordinator will take over the responsibility once the JOC is demobilized and / or in cases where recovery and rehabilitation takes place over extended periods. - 13.4.
-The disaster management coordinator under a line function can be convened to take responsibility for activities that address the causal factors of a disaster / incident. - 14.
-DEFINITIONS, TERMINOLOGY AND ABBREVIATIONS - 14.1.
+The disaster management coordinator under a line function can be convened to take responsibility for activities that address the causal factors of a disaster / incident.

+14. DEFINITIONS, TERMINOLOGY AND ABBREVIATIONS

+14.1.
 Abbreviations

-JOC - Joint Operations CentreIDP- Integrated Development PlanNGO - Non-government Organization
+JOC - Joint Operations Centre

+IDP- Integrated Development Plan

+NGO - Non-government Organization

 - 14.2.
-Disaster: A progressive or sudden, widespread or localized, natural or humancaused occurrence which causes or threatens to cause death, injury or disease, damage to property, infrastructure or the environment; or disruption of a community; and is of a magnitude that exceeds the ability of those affected to cope using only their own resources. - 14.3.
+Disaster: A progressive or sudden, widespread or localized, natural or human-caused occurrence which causes or threatens to cause death, injury or disease, damage to property, infrastructure or the environment; or disruption of a community; and is of a magnitude that exceeds the ability of those affected to cope using only their own resources. - 14.3.
 Disaster risk management: The systematic process of using administrative decisions, organization, operational skill and capacities to implement policies, strategies and coping capacities of the society and communities to lessen the impacts of natural hazards and related environmental and technological disasters.
 This comprises of all forms of activities, including structural and nonstructural measures to avoid (prevention) or to limit (mitigation and preparedness) adverse effects of hazards.

 - 14.4.
 Hazard: A potentially damaging physical event, phenomenon or human activity that may cause the loss of life or injury, property damage, social and economic disruption or environmental degradation.
 Hazards can include latent conditions that may represent future threats and can have different origins: natural (geological, hydro meteorological and biological) or induced by human processes (environmental degradation and technological hazards).
 Hazards can be single, sequential or combined in their origin and effects.
 Each hazard is characterised by its location, intensity, frequency and probability - 14.5.
-Risk: The probability of harmful consequences, or expected losses (deaths, injuries, property, livelihoods, economic activity disrupted or environment damaged) resulting from interactions between natural human-induced or hazards and vulnerable conditions - 14.6.
+Risk: probability The of harmful consequences, or expected losses (deaths, injuries, property, livelihoods, economic disrupted activity or environment damaged) resulting from interactions between natural human-induced or hazards and vulnerable conditions - 14.6.
 Vulnerability: The conditions determined by physical, social, economic, and environmental factors or processes, which increase the susceptibility of a community to the impact of hazards.